 I’ll show you the key principles, but be aware that we will only touch the surface.
 If you are interested in learning more about this topic, stay tuned and don’t miss all the new guides on it!

-The warm tones are obviously represented by the warm shades, therefore yellow, red and all the resulting shades.
-Take in mind that for example, purple can tend to be both hot and cold, depending on which colours it is mixed with.
+The warm tones are represented by the warm shades, therefore yellow, red, and all the resulting shades.
+Take in mind that for example, purple can tend to be both hot and cold, depending on which colors it is mixed with.

 The main differences are quite evident.
-In the case of shades, however, you must know that neighbouring colours, in a certain sense, influence each other.
+In the case of shades, however, you must know that neighboring colors, in a certain sense, influence each other.

 Some photographers take advantage of the contrast between the shades to give greater strength to their images.
-The important thing is to use complementary colours that, put simply, go well together.
-You can learn a lot more about it by studying the theory of colour.
+The important thing is to use complementary colors that, put simply, go well together.
+You can learn a lot more about it by studying the theory of color.

 It all boils down to the stylistic choice you want to give to your photography.
-You can choose to use only warm tones or just cold tones, or my personal favourite, contrast them.
+You can choose to use only warm tones or just cold tones, or my personal favorite, contrast them.

 Another possible choice to use only one of your shades may also be due to the atmospheric conditions portrayed.
 For example, a sunset requires warmer hues than a photo taken in broad daylight or during a thunderstorm.